clalancette/pycdlib/docs/README.md

 1. From the Joliet context, since this is a separate namespace.
 1. From the El Torito boot record, since this is effectively a separate namespace.

 The data can be referred to zero, one, or many times from each of these contexts.
 The most classic example of hard-links happens whenever an ISO contains a Joliet namespace.
 In that case, there is implicitly a hard-link from the ISO9660 (and Rock Ridge) context to the file contents, and a hard-link from the Joliet context to the file contents.
-When a piece of data has zero entries in a context, it is effectively hidden from that contexts.
+When a piece of data has zero entries in a context, it is effectively hidden from that context.
 For example, a file could be visible from ISO9660/Rock Ridge, but hidden from Joliet, or vice-versa.
 A file could be used for booting, but be hidden from both ISO9660/Rock Ridge and Joliet, etc.  Management of these hard-links is done via the PyCdlib APIs `add_hard_link` and `rm_hard_link`.
 Adding or removing a file through the `add_file` and `rm_file` APIs implicitly manipulates hard-links behind the scenes.
 Note that hard-links only make sense for files, since directories have no direct data (only metadata).

 An example should help to illustrate the concept.
 Here's the complete code for the example: